0xr3ngar/cherri/README.md

-# 🍒 Cheri
+# 🍒 Cherri

 > Cherry-pick PRs with ease!
 Automatically cherry-pick merged pull requests marked with a specific emoji to your target branch.

 ## About the Name

-**Cheri**, a variant of the French *chérie* ("darling" or "to cherish"), also evokes the cherry fruit, symbolizing good fortune and new beginnings—perfect for a tool that seamlessly integrates valuable changes into your project.
+**Cherri**, a variant of the French *chérie* ("darling" or "to cherish"), also evokes the cherry fruit, symbolizing good fortune and new beginnings—perfect for a tool that seamlessly integrates valuable changes into your project.

-## What is Cheri?
+## What is Cherri?

-Cheri is a CLI tool that automates the process of cherry-picking commits from merged pull requests.
+Cherri is a CLI tool that automates the process of cherry-picking commits from merged pull requests.
 It searches for PRs with a specific emoji (default: 🍒) in their title and cherry-picks all commits from those PRs to your target branch.

 Perfect for:
 - Backporting features to release branches